 What’s it about?

-Does spending more time and more money on food for pre-schoolers lead to better adherence with dietary guidelines?
-This NSW group lead by Dr Rebecca Wyse, surveyed 396 parents of preschoolers to identify whether their child’s fruit & vegetable was in keeping with guidelines, whilst identifying a number of factors regarding compliance, using a standardised instrument, the Childhood Dietary Questionnaire.
-It’s worth noting that Dr Wyse’e group, based out of the Newcastle region, are prolific publishers, and have published many similar articles.
+Does spending more time and money on food for pre-schoolers lead to better adherence to dietary guidelines?
+This NSW group, led by Dr Rebecca Wyse, surveyed 396 parents of preschoolers to identify whether their child’s fruits and vegetables were in keeping with guidelines whilst identifying several factors regarding compliance, using a standardised instrument, the Childhood Dietary Questionnaire.
+It’s worth noting that Dr Wyse’s group, based out of the Newcastle region, are prolific publishers and have published many similar articles.

 Clinically Relevant Bottom Line:

-For this survey, the population was generally educated to a higher level, with a slightly-higher than average household income by comparison to the Australian mean at the time (2010).
+For this survey, the population was generally educated to a higher level, with a slightly higher than average household income compared to the Australian mean at the time (2010).
 With this in mind, 63% of children had their diet adhering to guidelines.
-That said, kids also at a lot of ‘junk’; preschoolers frequently exceeded the dietary guideline for occasions of the non-core foods subscale.
-As for doing the prep; the mean time was 120 minutes(!).
+That said, kids also ate a lot of ‘junk’; preschoolers frequently exceeded the dietary guidelines for occasions of the non-core foods subscale.
+As for doing the prep, the mean time was 120 minutes(!).

-For me, the really interesting part of this paper is the discussion; a beautifully scientific and pragmatic approach to weighing up some of the challenges of increasing fruit and veg from an ecologic approach.
+For me, the really interesting part of this paper is the discussion, which is beautifully scientific and pragmatic in its approach to weighing up some of the challenges of increasing fruit and veg from an ecological perspective.

 Reviewed by: Henry Goldstein